HHS/simpler-grants-gov/documentation/milestones/milestone_short_descriptions.md

 Dependencies: `Generative-User-Research`

 Additional user research milestones to be defined later on topics such as search, apply, etc. These need to be fleshed out in detail.

+## Unified cross-platform branding and identity
+Diagram short name: `Unified-Brand`

+Dependencies: `Research-Synthesis`

+Develop a unified brand and visual/comms identity that communicates Office of Grants and/or grants.gov vision and principles across multiple platforms (web, email, PowerPoint, etc).

 # Expanded UI milestones